envman/blocky/README.md

 # BLOCKY

-Prototype for a multiplayer game based on a blockchain...g
+Prototype for a multiplayer game based on a blockchain...